FarsTail: A Persian Natural Language Inference Dataset: Experiments

-For each of the other representations in Table~\ref{tab:general-classifiers}, we use two different versions, \textit{separate} and \textit{concat}.
-In the \textit{separate} approach, the premise and hypothesis are represented separately and the obtained representations are then concatenated; while in the \textit{concat} method, they are concatenated by a unique character in the middle before representation calculation.
-Note that the LASER and tf-idf representations are just used with the SVM classifier because they deliver sentence-level representations which cannot be used with the word-level methods like LSTM and BiGRU.
-On the other hand, to feed the SVM classifier with the word-level representations including word2vec, fastText, ELMo, and BERT, we compute a tf-idf-weighted average of these word representations for each sentence.
+Table~\ref{tab:overall-results} shows the results obtained from training different models on the FarsTail training set.
+Note that the LASER and tf-idf representations were just used with the SVM classifier because they deliver sentence-level representations which cannot be used with the word-level methods like LSTM and BiGRU.
+On the other hand, to feed the SVM classifier with the word-level representations including word2vec, fastText, and ELMo, we computed a tf-idf-weighted average of these word representations for each sentence.
+Note that the reported test accuracies are for models trained on both training and validation sets using the hyper-parameters tuned based on the validation set.

-In almost all rows in Table~\ref{tab:general-classifiers}, the \textit{separate} approach obtains a better performance than the \textit{concat} one, except the BERT embedding where the \textit{concat} representation obtains far better results than the \textit{separate} approach.
-This is due to the way BERT is pre-trained with a special separator token added between sentence pairs.
-The best test accuracy in this table is obtained using the concatenated version of BERT representation using the LSTM classifier which shows the power of BERT embedding as is known in the community.
-The corresponding confusion matrix is presented in Fig.~\ref{fig:confusion} showing the success of this method in improving the accuracy in all classes specially the \textit{contradiction} class.

-In Table~\ref{tab:nli-specific}, the results of DecompAtt~\citep{parikh2016decomposable}, ESIM~\citep{chen2016enhanced}, and HBMP~\citep{talman2019sentence} methods trained on the FarsTail's training set are presented.
-These methods are specifically published for the NLI task.
-For each of these methods, the confusion matrix of the best model is also depicted in Fig.~\ref{fig:confusion}.
-For the ESIM and HBMP methods, all representations obtain almost similar accuracies; while for the DecompAtt method, word2vec outperforms other embeddings by a large margin.

-Finally, Table~\ref{tab:advanced} shows the results obtained by language modeling and cross-lingual transfer approaches.
-First, the ULMFiT method~\citep{howard2018universal} is applied on the FarsTail's training data, which is a language modeling trained on the Persian Wikipedia and fine-tuned on the target task (details are presented in Section~\ref{subsec:models}).
-Then, the ESIM model~\citep{chen2016enhanced}, as a NLI-specific method, is trained using the BERT embeddings of not just the FarsTail data but also the MultiNLI samples~\citep{williams2017broad}.
-Note that the BERT used in our experiments is a multilingual embedding including a shared space for different languages.
-The usage of the vast number of samples available in the English MultiNLI dataset makes a clear improvement in the obtained accuracy, where the test accuracy jumps from 0.7136 (Table~\ref{tab:nli-specific}) to 0.7462 (Table~\ref{tab:advanced}).